List of criminal organizations in DC Comics: Fourth Reich

 A Neo-Nazi organization founded by Vandal Savage to wipe out the descendants of US patriotic heroes, the Fourth Reich included Captain Nazi, Baroness Blitzkrieg, White Dragon, Hunter, Shadow of War, Green Ghoul, Count Berlin, Captain Swastika, Doctor Demon, Baron Gestapo, Captain Murder, Reichsmark, and Swastika.

 FAN

 Formed by Doctor Dinosaur on Earth-Twelve, the Fraternity of Atavistic No-Goodnicks (or FAN) was made up of Angel Fish, Frog Man, Mister Amoeba, and Pterano Don Juan to combat the Egg's Men.

 The Freaks

 Led by Trance, the Freaks included Baby-Doll, Siren, Phobia, and the Albino.

 Front Men

 Led by Mister Somebody, the Front Men included Animal-Vegetable-Mineral Man, Botfly, and Porcelain Doll.

 Futuresmiths

 The Futuresmiths are a mysterious group of criminal scientists and high tech arms dealers who have an underground operation in Metropolis.
 Known operatives are Amok and Cir-El.
 They first appear in Superman: The 10-Cent Adventure #1 (March 2003).
-It was later revealed to have been a front for Brainiac.
+The group was later revealed to have been a front for Brainiac.